jmacbeth/ATN-Generator/README.md

 "John went.
 Mary and John gleefully drank the champagne.
 She was wrestling with a bottle at the liquor bar, where he drew the bottle cork.
 John saw."

 "John saw before John drew the bottle cork.
 Mary was wrestling with a bottle at the liquor bar before she and John, who went to help, gleefully drank the champagne."

+[1] Simmons, R. and Slocum, J., 1972.
+Generating English discourse from semantic networks.
+Communications of the ACM, 15(10), pp.891-905.